dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 If the issue is a bug, we replicate the behaviour the client has reported before working on a fix.
 It's important that we can reliably and repeatably create the conditions necessary for the bug to arise before we start working on it.
 If we don't do this, we can't tell whether we've fixed the problem.
+If we don't have enough information to do this, we ask the client to provide it before continuing.

 ##### Ensure the client has understood and approved the change